aemal/vibekidding/README.md

 - **👀 Live Preview**: See creations instantly in a beautiful preview pane
 - **💻 Code View**: Optionally view the generated HTML/CSS/JavaScript code
 - **📁 Project Management**: Save and organize multiple creations
+- **🔄 Version History**: Track changes and iterate on your creations
 - **🔗 Shareable Links**: Each creation gets a unique permalink
 - **🌈 Kid-Friendly UI**: Bright colors, fun animations, and playful design